kubeshop/tracetest-github-action/examples/tracetest-cli-with-tracetest-core/README.md

 The `endpoint` parameter is the base address where your Tracetest Core Server is installed.

-A full example of usage can be seen on [tracetest-cli-with-tracetest-core.yml](./tracetest-cli-with-tracetest-core.yml) file located in this folder.
+Here's a full example of how to use it: [tracetest-cli-with-tracetest-core.yml](./tracetest-cli-with-tracetest-core.yml)